wtdcode/sand-aflpp/README.md

 ./update-unifuzz.sh sand-debloat12-sand-unifuzz-merged sand
 ```

-This builds an image named `sand` from current directory and copies targets from `sand-debloat12-sand-unifuzz-merged`
+This builds an image named `sand-from-sand-debloat12-sand-unifuzz-merged` from current directory and copies targets from `sand-debloat12-sand-unifuzz-merged`

 ### Start Experiments